furio1999/Fulvio.github.io/index.md

 Welcome to my blog.
 My name is Fulvio and I'm a student at [Sapienza University of Rome]( https://www.uniroma1.it ).

-I have a B.Sc. in Information Engineering and I am pursuing a Master Degree in Artificial Intelligence and robotics.
+I have a B.Sc. in Information Engineering and I am pursuing a Master Degree in [Artificial Intelligence and robotics] (https://corsidilaurea.uniroma1.it/en/corso/2020/30431/home).

 <!--hr>